baka-shinji/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a visiting scholar at the University of Cambridge, and from September 2021 I will be joining the University of Exeter as assistant professor.
+I am an assistant professor at University of Exeter.
 I am also a classical pianist, performing internationally.

 I work at the nexus of development, environmental and mathematical economics.
 My current applied research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
 I also work on probability theory and stochastic analysis, with a focus on nonlinear diffusion processes.